cheshireoctopus/gafewd-portal/README.md

 </p>
 # FEWD: Static Webportal

-A static webportal for assistance teaching [General Assembly's](http://generalassemb.ly) part-time Frontend Web Development (FEWD) course.
+A web portal for assistance teaching [General Assembly's](http://generalassemb.ly) part-time Frontend Web Development (FEWD) course.
 Can easibly be adapted for JavaScript Development (JSD) or other part-time classes and workshops.

 An example of this project is hosted at [http://gafewd.surge.sh/](http://gafewd.surge.sh/).

-Slides corresponding to this repo can be found here: [https://github.com/cheshireoctopus/gafewd](https://github.com/cheshireoctopus/gafewd).
+Slides corresponding to this repo can be found here: [https://github.com/cheshireoctopus/gafewd-notes](https://github.com/cheshireoctopus/gafewd-notes).

 To use: